- Focus and Scope

 Peter Suber: Professor of Philosophy, Earlham College & The Free Online Scholarship Newsletter

 Jan Velterop: Publisher, BioMed Central

-As cited from the University of Oxford, plagiarism is presenting someone else’s work or ideas as your own, with or without their consent, by incorporating it into your work without full acknowledgment.
+As cited from the University of Oxford, plagiarism is presenting someone else’s work or ideas as your own, with or without their consent, by incorporating them into your work without full acknowledgment.
 All published and unpublished material, whether in manuscript, printed, or electronic form, is covered under this definition.
-Plagiarism may be intentional or reckless, or unintentional.
+Plagiarism may be intentional, reckless, or unintentional.
 Plagiarism can take diverse forms, from literal copying to paraphrasing the work of others.

 To properly judge whether an author has plagiarized, we emphasize the following possible situations:

 Verbatim (word for word) quotation without explicit acknowledgment